ajing/ChemTreeMap/docs/source/installation.rst

 See `installing Docker`_ for instructions on installing Docker on your machine.

-After Docker is installed, pull ChemTreeMap image as follows.
+After Docker is installed, pull ChemTreeMap image using the following commands.

 .. code-block:: bash